 Previously, Rachel was Eleanor Bontecou Professor of Law at Seton Hall University Law School.
 She joined the School of Law in 2000 and was recognized for her teaching by being nominated for Professor of the Year in 2011, 2002 and 2003.
 In 2003-2004, she was awarded the Researcher of the Year in Law by Seton Hall University.
 Rachel was a Visiting Professor at the University of Pennsylvania Law School in 2007 and taught property at New York University Law School in 2009.

-During law school, Professor Godsil served as the Executive Article Editor of the Michigan Law Review, was awarded the Henry M. Bates Memorial Award, and elected to the Order of the Coif.
+During law school, Rachel served as the Executive Article Editor of the Michigan Law Review, graduated magna cum laude, was awarded the Henry M. Bates Memorial Award and elected to the Order of the Coif.
 After graduation, she clerked for John M. Walker of the Second Circuit Court of Appeals.
-Professor Godsil was an Assistant United States Attorney for the Southern District of New York.
+Rachel was an Assistant United States Attorney for the Southern District of New York.
 She was an Associate Counsel at the NAACP Legal Defense and Educational Fund, focusing on environmental justice, as well as an associate with Berle, Kass & Case and Arnold & Porter in New York City.